What age does my child need to be?

 - This is Monday to Friday, during Term time only.

-- Depending on demand, we also operate on extended opening hours, with early drop-off from 8.15 a.m. and late pick-up until 5.30 p.m.
-There is a small additional cost for this.
+- We also operate on extended opening hours, with early drop-off from 8.15 a.m. and late pick-up until 5.30 p.m.

 How long is your School Term?

 - The length of each Term can vary, but on average a Term has 13 weeks as our School operates over 39 weeks in total per academic year.
 There are 3 terms:

 - Summer Term (from Easter break to July).

 - We follow the standard school terms for Enfield Borough of London.

 What is the rating of your latest inspection by Ofsted?

 - Ofsted inspected our nursery school during the Summer Term of 2018 and judged us to be Outstanding in all areas.

 - Here’s a representative comment about our services: “Children make exceptional progress.
 They have extremely good opportunities to challenge their physical skills, outdoors and indoors.
 Their emotional well-being is superbly promoted.
 All children thrive, with remarkably high levels of self-esteem and confidence.”

 - You can read Ofsted’s full report here.
 A summary of some of the great things that Ofsted said about us can also be found in our School brochure.